K. R. Chellam: Career

 Kanakavalli made her film debut with a minor role in Kausalya (1935) to support her family financially.
 As cinema was considered taboo in India at that time and she did not want her acquaintances to know she was in that profession, she chose her nickname Chellam as her stage name, though her family ultimately learned the truth.
 The film became a box office bomb and its production company closed, forcing Chellam to continue as an actress to stay afloat.
 With help from actress T. N. Meenakshi, she was cast in a bigger role in Madras Mail (1936).
 This film performed well and got Chellam noticed, resulting in her being cast in Balayogini (1937), also a success.
 Her next film Vanaraja Karzan (1938) received significant media attention because she wore a revealing outfit.
 Adrishtam (1939), in which she played a lawyer, established her as an actress of "high merit".
+She was active in films from 1935 to about 1960.
 Her last film was Pattaliyin Vetri (1960).
-As of September 1990, Chellam was living in Madras with one of her daughters being a doctor.
+As of September 1990, Chellam was living in Madras with one of her daughters, a doctor.